Walsh article from 1924 |

 O’Dell, but unfortunately after the American Statesman article had already been

-published, and after O'Dell had reached out to the City of Austin's mayor, conducted podcast interviews, etc.
+published, and after O'Dell had reached out to the City of Austin's mayor, Travis County officials, conducted podcast interviews, etc.

 These clarifications are important for any potential future historical marker, but in general to also correct, clarify and suggest further research needed on claims made in the article(s) which have already been made public.